iocafe/iocafe-doc/source/introduction/mechanics/200521-signals.rst

 *****************
 Imagine a IO board with temperature sensor.

-* If we wish to pass temperature though communication as celsius degrees, with 0.01 degree preciosion, we might use a 4 byte floating point number for these.
+* If we wish to pass temperature though communication as celsius degrees, with 0.01 degree precision, we might use a 4 byte floating point number for these.
 We need to map these 4 bytes to our memory block.
 * The IO board or may not be connected, or it might be broken.
-We use a status byte to indicate if temperature signal is connected state if it errornous.
+We use a status byte to indicate if temperature signal is connected state if it erroneous.
 One byte is used for this.
 * We want to name out signal and in code refer to it with name instead of pin address.
 This allows us to move sensor to other pin, to newer version of IO board.
 We call this signal simply "my_temperature"
-* Bith IO board and the control computer need to know in which memory block address this signal is and how it is stored.
+* Both IO board and the control computer need to know in which memory block address this signal is and how it is stored.

 Signal setup in JSON
 ********************